 Meanwhile, Jax and his friends had organized their first delivery run.
 They’d borrowed bright orange safety vests from the gym’s crossing guard closet, and Coach had helped them load their bike baskets with supplies.
 They knew which streets were still passable and which neighbors might need help.

 By sunset, the gym was running more smoothly than anyone expected.
 Paige’s signs helped guide people to the right places.
 Lucy’s water station had served over a hundred families without running out.
 Marco had helped his parents serve more than three hundred tacos, keeping their supplies organized and fresh.
-Jax’s bicycle brigade had delivered thirty-eight houses, focusing on elderly neighbors and families with young children.
+Jax’s bicycle brigade had made deliveries to thirty-eight houses, focusing on elderly neighbors and families with young children.

 During a quick break, the four kids sat together on the gym floor.